StatEval: A Comprehensive Benchmark for Large Language Models in Statistics: Breakdown of StatEval

-\paragraph{Disciplinary Structure.} To further organize the dataset content, problems are hierarchically classified.
+\paragraph*{Disciplinary Structure.} Content is organized hierarchically to facilitate granular analysis.
 At the primary tier, problems are grouped into three domains: Probability, Statistics, and Machine Learning.
-At the second tier, each domain is divided into course-level subjects with distinct undergraduate and graduate coverage.
-For instance, undergraduate probability includes Elementary Probability, Stochastic Processes, and Elementary Time Series, whereas graduate-level probability extends to Advanced Probability (including stochastic processes), Advanced Time Series and Information Theory.
-The detailed distribution of problems across levels, domains, and subfields is summarized in Table~\ref{tab:level_subject}, with Figure~\ref{fig:relative proportions and representative source materials} providing a visualization of category proportions alongside representative source textbooks.
-This layered design ensures that StatEval captures both foundational training and advanced theoretical rigor, providing a principled framework for fine-grained evaluation of LLMs across educational stages and statistical subdomains.
+At the second tier, each domain is divided into course-level subjects with distinct undergraduate and graduate scopes.
+For instance, undergraduate subjects primarily focus on foundational disciplines such as Probability, Mathematical Statistics, Stochastic Processes, and Machine Learning, whereas the graduate level extends to advanced fields including Measure Theory, Empirical Processes, and Reinforcement Learning.
+The relative proportions of these categories, alongside representative source materials, are visualized in Figure~\ref{fig:foundational_composition}.

-\subsection{Statistical research dataset}
+\subsection{Statistical Research Dataset}

-The statistical research dataset is designed to benchmark the ability of LLMs to perform structured, multi-step reasoning on research-level statistical problems.
-Each task in the dataset is constructed to embody the core components of modern statistical reasoning, including precise assumptions, intermediate lemmas, and measure-theoretic or algorithmic arguments, all leading to rigorously justified conclusions.
+The statistical research dataset is designed to benchmark the ability of LLMs to perform structured, multi-step reasoning on frontier research-level problems.
+Unlike foundational tasks, these problems require models to navigate complex theoretical landscapes, bridging precise assumptions with rigorous derivations to establish novel statistical guarantees.